01 of 25

 Wallpaper the Bookshelf Back

-With its new top, base molding, and intense green paint, you'd never know this bookcase by Erin Spain started out as an IKEA Billy.
+With its new top, base molding, and intense green paint, you'd never know this bookcase by Erin Spain started out as an IKEA Billy bookshelf.
 However, it's the wallpapered back that really makes the piece special.

 09 of 25

-No wallpaper on hand and you don't want to invest in an entire roll?
+Do you not have any wallpaper on hand and don't want to invest in an entire roll?
 No problem.
 Cover the back wall of the bookcase with patterned fabric.

 My Third True Love's Ali (now the creative force behind pop-up shop The Garage Collective) spotted this small bookcase at a flea market.
 She painted it white and added a fun floral fabric to the back.
 It went from Early American yuck to cottage charmer.Continue to 10 of 25 below.